neon-bindings/neon/README.md

 The [Rust Bridge community Slack](http://rustbridge.slack.com) is open to all; use [the Slackin app](http://rustbridge-community-slackin.herokuapp.com) to receive an invitation.

 There's also an IRC channel at `#neon` on [Mozilla IRC](https://wiki.mozilla.org/IRC) (`irc.mozilla.org`).

-# Known Limitations

-* I've only gotten this working on OS X.
-* Currently, downstream clients of a native Rust module have to have Rust installed on their system in order to build it.
-* There's no way to fallback on [precompiled](https://github.com/mapbox/node-pre-gyp) or [portable](http://insertafter.com/en/blog/native-node-module.html) implementations.

-I would love to work with people on fixing these limitations!

 # License